audaxis/ikpdb/docs/index.rst

 The :doc:`developers_guide` describes how to modify the debugger or the IKPdb's client Cloud9 plugin.

-Documentation writer's Guide
+Documentation Writer's Guide
 ----------------------------

-The documentation is written using the Shpinx system.
+The documentation is written using the `Sphinx Documentation Generator <http://www.sphinx-doc.org/>`_

-The :doc:`doc_writers_guide` describes how to enhance / write the documentation.
+The :doc:`doc_writers_guide` describes how to enhance / write the documentation you are reading.

 Source code
 -----------